onezeroone-dev/OZO-Windows-Installer-Customizer/README.md

 |`OutDir`|Output directory for the Excel report.
 Defaults to the current directory.|

 ## Logging and Reporting
 This script writes general status messages to the Windows Event Log.
-If [_OZO Window Event Log Provider Setup_](https://github.com/onezeroone-dev/OZO-Windows-Event-Log-Provider-Setup/blob/main/README.md) as been implemented, messages are written to the _One Zero One_ provider.
+If [_OZO Window Event Log Provider Setup_](https://github.com/onezeroone-dev/OZO-Windows-Event-Log-Provider-Setup/blob/main/README.md) has been implemented, messages are written to the _One Zero One_ provider.
 Otherwise, messages are written to the _Microsoft-Windows-PowerShell_ provider.

-Each run of the script produces a Excel file containing details about each customization jobs.
+Every run of the script produces a Excel file containing details about each customization job.

 ## Notes
 Run this script as _Administrator_.
 For guidance on configuration and using this script, please see [**GUIDE.md**](GUIDE.md).